DrAdrianDC/Python-Programming/Root-Finding-Algorithms/README.md

 This method typically converges faster than the Bisection Method but requires the function to be differentiable and the initial guess to be sufficiently close to the actual root.

+## How to usage

+Running Bisection Method

+To run the Bisection Method, execute the bisection.py script:

+python bisection.py

+Running Newton-Raphson Method

+To run the Newton-Raphson Method, execute the newton_raphson.py script:

+python newton_raphson.py

+## Requirements

+    Python 3.8.3
+    NumPy